-Evidence that programming isn’t rocket scienceIt’s not rocket science, but that doesn’t mean it’s not difficult (and it definitely doesn’t mean you won’t struggle).
-As a student who was used to feeling self-assured in classroom settings, this is far and away the most valuable lesson I learned: hard work is its own reward, not simply because trying and failing builds character, but because it’s fundamentally how human cognition works.
-As The Khan Academy founder Salman Khan writes in his excellent blog post “The Learning Myth: Why I’ll Never Tell My Son He’s Smart”:
+It’s not rocket science, but that doesn’t mean it’s not difficult (and it definitely doesn’t mean you won’t struggle).
+As a student who was used to feeling self-assured in classroom settings studying the humanities and often felt out of my depth at Bitmaker, this is far and away the most valuable lesson I learned: working hard and persisting is its own reward, not simply because trying and failing “builds character” in some abstract sense, but because it’s fundamentally how human cognition works.

 Researchers have known for some time that the brain is like a muscle; that the more you use it, the more it grows.
 They’ve found that neural connections form and deepen most when we make mistakes doing difficult tasks rather than repeatedly having success with easy ones.
 What this means is that our intelligence is not fixed, and the best way that we can grow our intelligence is to embrace tasks where we might struggle and fail.